-When Product Innovation Engineer Morrison Just decided to change the basic geometric shape of a coil, he made himself rather unpopular with the local components team.
-What resulted, however, was not only a demonstration in the power of collaboration, but a coup for Sealy Australia – an internationally patented coil that takes the accepted norm of the bedding spring and throws it out the window.
-The outcome?
-A new mattress with better support and responsiveness that assists natural movement without disturbance.
+When Product Innovation Engineer, Morrison Just, decided to change the basic geometric shape of a coil, he made himself rather unpopular with the local components team.
+What resulted, however, was not only a demonstration of the power of collaboration, but a coup for Sealy Australia — an internationally patented coil that takes the accepted norm of the bedding spring and throws it out the window.
+The outcome is a new mattress with better support and responsiveness that assists natural movement without disturbance.

 Why Sealy’s patent is truly a big deal

 “It’s one thing to get a patent on a combine harvester, a Hills Hoist or a revolutionary vacuum cleaner, if nobody has ever seen anything like it before.
 A very simple product with fewer parts makes it infinitely harder to apply for a patent and prove that it is unique.
 We basically said, ‘nobody has ever bent wire in the way we do.’
 All springs have this helical body in it, but no one has ever actually made a spring like this before, ever,” Morrison tells us.

 Broken down, what does this new coil mean for tired Aussies out there?

 “Our new spring has better responsiveness.
 It transitions from softness to support and reduces mattress motion transfer.
 To achieve this with a taller spring was a particular challenge.
 The coil is actually helping with the softness, without compromising the support it gives you.
 So we’ve made something very strong and robust that can also give you a feeling of softness — like the suspension in a car that constantly adapts to absorb the small ripples, as well as the big potholes.